MicrosoftDocs/azure-docs/articles/azure-functions/durable/quickstart-python-vscode.md

     | Select a template for your function | Durable Functions activity | Create an activity function |
     | Provide a function name | Hello | Name of your activity function |

-You've added the `Hello` activity function that is invoked by the orchestrator.
+You added the `Hello` activity function that is invoked by the orchestrator.
 Open *Hello/\_\_init__.py* to see that it takes a name as input and returns a greeting.
-An activity function is where you'll perform actions such as making a database call or performing a computation.
+An activity function is where you perform actions such as making a database call or performing a computation.

-Finally, you'll add an HTTP triggered function that starts the orchestration.
+Finally, you add an HTTP-triggered function that starts the orchestration.

 ### Client function (HTTP starter)